US hits 70% vaccination rate a month late, amid a surge | Health

 - United States

-The US has finally reached President Joe Biden's goal of getting at least one COVID-19 shot in the arms of 70 per cent of American adults – a month late and amid a fierce surge by the delta variant that is swamping hospitals and leading to new mask rules and mandatory vaccinations around the country.
+The US has finally reached President Joe Biden's goal of getting at least one COVID-19 shot into 70 per cent of American adults – a month late and amid a fierce surge by the delta variant that is swamping hospitals and leading to new mask rules and mandatory vaccinations around the country.

-Louisiana ordered nearly everyone, vaccinated or not, to wear masks again in all indoor public settings, including schools and colleges, and other cities and states likewise moved to reinstate precautions to counter a crisis blamed on the fast-spreading variant and stubborn resistance to getting the vaccine.
+In a major retreat in the Deep South, Louisiana ordered nearly everyone, vaccinated or not, to wear masks again in all indoor public settings, including schools and colleges.
+And other cities and states likewise moved to reinstate precautions to counter a crisis blamed on the fast-spreading variant and stubborn resistance to getting the vaccine.

-“As quickly as we can discharge them they're coming in and they're coming in very sick.
-We started seeing entire families come down.”
-Biden had set a goal of reaching the 70 per cent threshold by July 4.
-But that target was set well before the highly contagious delta variant enabled the virus to come storming back and undermined the assumptions that were used to arrive at that figure.
+Biden had set a vaccination goal of 70 per cent by the July 4.
+That figure was the low end of initial government estimates for what would be necessary to achieve herd immunity in the US But that has been rendered insufficient by the highly contagious delta variant, which has enabled the virus to come storming back.

-There was no celebration at the White House on Monday, nor a setting of a new target, as the administration struggles to overcome public resistance.
+There was no celebration at the White House on Monday, or a setting of a new target, as the administration instead struggles to overcome skepticism and outright hostility to the vaccine, especially in the South and other rural and conservative areas.

-The 70 per cent target marked the low-end of initial government estimates for what would be necessary to achieve herd immunity in the US.
-That has been rendered insufficient by the delta variant.

 The US still has not hit the administration's other goal of fully vaccinating 165 million American adults by July 4.
 It is about 8.5 million short.